swrlab/ard-eventhub/docs/STAGES.md

 # ARD-Eventhub / Stages

-The Eventhub differentiates by stages given to the service via env `STAGE` and different runtime environments, such as a deployment to beta, test, or similar.
+The Eventhub differentiates between stages given to the service via env `STAGE` and different runtime environments or deployments, such as beta, test, or similar.

 - [ARD-Eventhub / Stages](#ard-eventhub--stages)
   - [Ingest](#ingest)